Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Because catalog is so large, discoverability and recommendation quality matter a lot.

-• Rights/licensing restrictions: many “best sellers” / new major releases still excluded from Kindle Unlimited.
+• Rights/licensing restrictions: many best sellers/new major releases are still excluded from Kindle Unlimited.

 • Dependence on Amazon’s ecosystem may limit openness or flexibility.
-Kobo has a chance to differentiate on local content, more publisher inclusivity, better UX in certain features (footnotes, brightness).
+Kobo has a chance to differentiate on local content and differentiator features.

 Google Books

-• Deep integration with Google (search, Android devices).
+• Deep integration with Google (e.g. search, Android devices).

 • No unified “all-you-can-read” subscription like Kindle Unlimited or Kobo Plus in many markets.

-• Large presence given Google’s reach; many Android users already using Google Play Books.
+• Large presence and high purchases given Google’s reach; many Android users already using Google Play Books.

-• Likely high downloads and purchases, but less visibility on active subscription models since these are more purchase-based.
+• No active subscription models since these are more purchase-based.

-• Less strong in subscription/streaming reading; less strong community / social reading features.
+• Less strong in subscription/streaming reading, and less strong community/social reading features.

-• Weak in audiobook bundling (vs Kindle + Kobo).
+• Weak in audiobook bundling (vs Kindle and Kobo).

-• Can lag in localized content in certain markets.
+• Unsure about the lag in localized content in certain markets.

 Apple Books

-• Seamless for iOS users; integrated into the iOS ecosystem.
+• Seamless for iOS users because it is integrated into the iOS ecosystem.

-• Strong support for high-quality design, rich media, and sometimes exclusives.
+• Strong support for high-quality design, rich media, and exclusive content.

 • Primarily pay-per-book and pay-per-audiobook.

-• No major universal “unlimited access” subscription in most markets (though some local variations).
+• No major universal 'unlimited access' subscription in most markets.

-• Huge addressable audience (all iOS users) → strong reach.
+• Huge addressable audience (all iOS users), which leads to strong reach.

 • Discovery/recommendations are often less aggressive than Amazon or Kobo.